 See the Settings docs for more information on altering your settings.

-These settings mean that if a deployment has an hourly schedule, the default settings will create runs for the next 4 days (or 100 hours).
+These settings mean that if a deployment has an hourly schedule, the default settings will create runs for the next four days (or 100 hours).
 If it has a weekly schedule, the default settings will maintain the next 14 runs (up to 100 days in the future).

-The Scheduler does not affect execution
+Scheduler does not affect execution

 The Prefect Scheduler service only creates new flow runs and places them in Scheduled states.
 It is not involved in flow or task execution.